Guide to 2025 Summer Theater in New Hampshire

 Weathervane Theatre

-The Weathervane Theatre brings Broadway all the way to North Country New Hampshire for its 57th season this summer.
-Weathervane is the only professional alternating repertory theatre in the country, producing seven shows in eight weeks — a different show every night.
-See the full calendar here.
+The Weathervane Theatre brings Broadway all the way to North Country New Hampshire for its 59th season this summer.
+Weathervane is the only professional alternating repertory theater in the country, producing seven shows in eight weeks — a different show every night.

 389 Lancaster Rd., Whitefield